 10. Taking Your Vitamins and Minerals: If you take them, continue taking them and be consistent about it.
 Your body can use the help in getting stronger and the vitamins and minerals that may be absent in your nutrition can come through these supplements.
 If you don’t normally take them, then perhaps plan to incorporate them later after researching what is right for your body.

 11. Committing to Mindfulness: Centering ourselves, grounding the body and quieting the mind are the most powerful healing measures, and mindfulness can bring that about.
-For me, it’s meditation.
+For me, it’s meditation (using my favorite guided tracks).
 For you, it may be prayer or something different.
 Keep your mind at peace and calm and avoid all confrontation and stressful work as long as possible.
 So long as you can sit in solitude, and be grateful for all that you have experienced, and be patient with jet lag and all other things awaiting your attention, you can be assured of a healing beyond your imagination.

 Got tips on overcoming jet lag?
 I am all ears.
 Please share them, especially if they are from your direct experience!
 Happy travels, wherever you may go, and may you only have jet lag at home and never at destination, if you must have it at all!